-The first component in the ingestion and processing pipeline is the collector - whose task is to retrieve the material metadata that the OER provides and send it to the processing pipeline.
-It contains a list of different scripts - each corresponding to a specific OER provider - which are triggered when a user viewed some material.
+The first component in the ingestion and processing pipeline is the collector - whose task is to retrieve the material metadata from the OER provides and send it to the processing pipeline.
+It contains a list of different scripts - each corresponding its corresponding OER provider - which are triggered when a user viewed a material.
 This is done in the following steps: